West African Chicken Stew

 - After they cook for a couple of minutes, add some chili powder and cook about a minute more.

-- Then add chicken stock, chunky peanut butter, tomato paste, and apple cider vinegar and let the mixture come to a slight boil.
+- Then add chicken stock, chunky peanut butter, tomato paste, and apple cider vinegar and let the mixture come to a low-boil.
 (Can’t you already tell this is going to taste good!)

-- If you’re making this for a low-carb diet or the South Beach Diet, it’s important to use natural peanut butter without added sugar.
-Adams 100% Natural Peanut Butter (affiliate link) is the brand I usually get, which has only 1 gram of sugar in 2 tablespoons of peanut butter.
+- If you want this to be low in carbs, it’s important to use natural peanut butter without added sugar.
+Adams 100% Natural Peanut Butter (affiliate link) is the brand I use, which has only 1 gram of sugar in 2 tablespoons of peanut butter.

-- Once the sauce has come to a boil, add the roughly chopped chicken pieces, gently stir (so the chicken doesn’t shred apart), turn heat to low, and gently simmer for 10-15 minutes.
+- Once the sauce has barely started to boil, add the roughly chopped chicken pieces, gently stir (so the chicken doesn’t shred apart), turn heat to low, and gently simmer for 10-15 minutes.

 - Don’t even think about skipping the green onions to sprinkle on top, because not only do they provide crunch, but the flavor combination with the creamy chicken stew and the bite of the onion is delightful.